Introduction

 connected to the chassis which is fully exposed for the user to touch.

-equipment has the chassis enclosed with no user touchable parts.
+has the chassis enclosed with no user touchable parts.

 This delightful

-U.S power point.
+U.S. power point.
 I just can't believe the back of the chassis is fully

 exposed for the user to touch.